Looking to explore the many record shops London has to offer? These are our favourite spots to shop records in the capital.

 Sounds of The Universe has been providing groovy records to the people of Soho for over twenty-five years.
 It’s one of the best record shops central London boasts.

-It started when owner, Stuart Baker, founded its company, by selling the records from a stall in Camden.
+It started when owner, Stuart Baker, founded the company, by selling the records from a stall in Camden.
 He later moved into a shop in Soho, and became a part of the vibrant record shop scene.

 Sound of The Universe is one of the best record shops to visit for cross-cultural music.
 In fact, Baker himself established Soul Jazz, a label that produced cross-cultural connections between jazz, reggae and soul.